Homointerface planar Josephson junction based on inverse proximity effect: RESULTS AND DISCUSSION

-The good quality of the junction S/N interface enables the establishment of a Josephson supercurrent across large gaps of the weak link. \rfig{f3}b shows a zero resistance state and a finite supercurrent in a junction with a $2.9$ $\mu$m gap.
-Likely for the same reason, our junction can support a giant supercurrent even when the gap is relatively large. \rfig{f3}d shows the Fraunhofer pattern of a device with a 0.9 $\mu$m gap.
-The supercurrent reaches 255 $\mu$A in zero magnetic field at 0.26 K ($\sim 0.32 T_\mathrm{c}$), yielding a large supercurrent density of $2.1 \times 10^{5}$ $\mathrm{A/cm^{2}}$ among SNS junctions\cite{Lacquaniti2001,Abay2012,Frielinghaus2010}.
-The critical current of the junction is so large that the superconductivity of Al electrodes is quenched by the Joul heating as soon as the junction goes into the normal state, which will be explained shortly.
+The good quality of the junction S/N interface helps the establishment of Josephson supercurrent across large gaps of the weak link.
+A zero resistance state and a finite supercurrent have been observed in JJ S5 with a $2.9$ $\mu$m gap, seen in the supplementary material.
+Likely for the same reason, our junction can support a giant supercurrent even when the gap is relatively large. \rfig{f3}(a) shows the Fraunhofer pattern of a device with a 0.9 $\mu$m gap.
+The regular and well-defined diffraction pattern confirms the uniformity of the junction.
+The supercurrent reaches 255 $\mu$A in the zero magnetic field at 0.26 K ($\sim 0.32 T_\mathrm{c}$), yielding a large supercurrent density of $2.1 \times 10^{5}$ $\mathrm{A/cm^{2}}$ among SNS junctions\cite{Lacquaniti2001,Abay2012,Frielinghaus2010}.
+The critical current of the junction is so large that the superconductivity of Al electrodes is quenched by the Joule heating as soon as the junction goes into the normal state, which will be explained shortly.